MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/FG01_Lab1_Ex3_sensitivity_labels.md

 You've enabled Defender for Cloud Apps to recognize and scan files for sensitivity labels from Microsoft Purview.

-## Task 8 – Automatically apply labels to externally shared files
+## Task 8 – Create a file policy to auto-label externally shared files

 Now that label scanning is enabled, you'll create a file policy that applies a general sensitivity label to any new files that are shared outside your organization.